 Treating Painful Urinary Tract Infections – UTI

-In addition, there is a prescription medication that may be given for acute pain and discomfort while the antibiotic is taking effect.
-Phenazopyridine, known by the brand names Pyridium or Urogesic, soothes the lining of the urinary tract, reducing inflammation and pain.
-It is actually a dye and can cause the urine to turn orange-red while taking it, but this is a harmless side effect.
-It may also dye your tears as well and we recommend that patients taking the medication do not wear their contact lenses as the lenses may become stained as a result.
+Phenazopyridine, also known by several brand names, including Pyridium and Urogesic, works by soothing the lining of the urinary tract, thereby reducing inflammation and pain.
+Your doctor will likely inform you that because phenazopyridine is a dye, it can cause urine to turn an orange-red color while taking it; however, this is a harmless side effect.
+The drug may also dye your tears as well, as strange as that may sounds!
+At Portland Urgent Care, we recommend that patients taking phenazopyridine do not wear their contact lenses, since the lenses may become stained as a result.

 It is important that patients take all medications as we prescribe them in order to fully cure the infection.
 It’s also vital that patients make sure to drink lots of fluids — especially water.

 Contact Portland Urgent Care/MobilMED if you have any questions or concerns about this or any other medical topic.
 For two decades, we’ve been a physician-led healthcare clinic serving our community with quality and affordable health care.